S. Hitarth

 When What Where

-5th - 11th December, 2022 Winter School on Algorithms for Graphs and Games - 2022 Indian Institute of Technology, Jodhpur
+December 2022 Winter School on Algorithms for Graphs and Games - 2022 Indian Institute of Technology, Jodhpur, India